Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Examples from the literature

 \section{Examples from the literature}

-The concepts of identifiability and distinguishability from data provide a framework that fits various existing results on the limitations of identifying parameters or hypotheses from data that are identifiable according to the classical definition. \begin{example} The so-called ``incidental parameter problem'' was introduced by \cite{NeySco48}, see \cite{Lancaster00} for a review.
+The concepts of empirical identifiability and distinguishability provide a framework that fits various existing results on the limitations of empirically identifying parameters or hypotheses that are identifiable according to the classical definition. \begin{example} The so-called ``incidental parameter problem'' was introduced by \cite{NeySco48}, see \cite{Lancaster00} for a review.
 It refers to a situation in which there are observed units the number of which is allowed to go to infinity, and for these observed units there is a bounded finite number of observations, say $x_{ij},\ i=1,\ldots,n,\ j=1,\ldots,t$, where $n\to\infty$ but $t$ fixed.
 The model for the distribution of the corresponding random variables $X_{ij}$ involves some parameters $\alpha_i,\ i=1,\ldots,n$.
-For the estimation of each of these there are only $t$ observations available, and the $\alpha_i$ will not be estimated consistently if $n\to\infty$, so they are not identifiable from data, although they may well be distinguishable from data, depending on the specific model.
+For the estimation of each of these there are only $t$ observations available, and the $\alpha_i$ will not be estimated consistently if $n\to\infty$, so they are not empirically identifiable, although they may well be empirically distinguishable, depending on the specific model.
 The problem can be avoided in many situations by modeling the $\alpha_i$ as random effects, so that they are governed by only one or few parameters, but in some situations, e.g., panel data in economics (\cite{Lancaster00}), researchers may be interested in inference about specific $\alpha_i$, and also standard distributional assumptions for the random effects distribution may not seem realistic.

 \end{example}

 \begin{example} In a famous paper, \cite{BahSav56} show the non-existence of valid statistical inference for the problem of finding out about the true mean in a sufficiently large class of distributions ${\cal F}$ with existing mean (essentially requiring that for every $P$ and $Q$ also any mixture of them is in ${\cal F}$, and that $\forall \mu\in\R\ \exists P\in{\cal F}:\ E_P(X)=\mu$).